A lot of people ask me about the best Star Alliance frequent flyer programme so I thought it was worth running through the options again today.

 In addition, American Express Membership Rewards lets you transfer 1:1 to SAS and Singapore Airlines.
 Of the two, Singapore has the more generous award chart – most people find SAS redemptions to be poor value on most routes.

 Hotel transfers to Miles & More are currently suspended.
-If/when they resume, Marriott Bonvoy opens up some other options if you get the Marriott Bonvoy American Express card (review here) and move the points across.
+If/when they resume, Marriott Bonvoy opens up some other options if you get the Marriott Bonvoy American Express card (we review the Marriott Bonvoy Amex card here) and move the points across.

 Most Star Alliance airlines are Marriott Bonvoy transfer partners – here is the full list – and the ratio is a generous 3:1,with a 25% bonus if you move in chunks of 60,000 Bonvoy points).
 You can also move Amex Membership Rewards points into Marriott Bonvoy – at a 2:3 rate – and then onto other airlines.